 The Sociology graduate program provides students with the opportunity to expand their background and perspectives in research methods and theory.
 Consequently, the first year of the program is designed to expose students to theory and both quantitative and qualitative research methods.

 Three program options are available for students.
 In the thesis option (Plan A), students work on a research-based thesis.
 Students typically test theoretical assumptions using primary or secondary data.
 The comprehensive study option (Plan B) is designed for students who wish to pursue an applied topic of study.
 Students electing this option are required to complete a comprehensive study paper.
 The culminating experience option (Plan C) requires a final examination in place of a thesis or paper.

 Students in the Sociology graduate program benefit from a favorable faculty-to-student ratio.

 The Department of Sociology and Anthropology graduate program is open to qualified graduates of universities and colleges of recognized standing.
-In addition to the Graduate School requirements, the applicant must have earned a cumulative grade point average in all courses of at least 3.0 or equivalent and a grade point average of 3.2 or higher in sociology.
+In addition to meeting the Graduate College requirements, the applicant must have earned a cumulative grade point average in all courses of at least 3.0 or equivalent and a grade point average of 3.2 or higher in sociology.

 Teaching assistantships are available to qualified applicants.
 Research assistantships may also be available, contingent on faculty research funds.
 Applicants for assistantships are considered on the basis of scholarship and potential to undertake advanced study and research.
 To be considered for an assistantship, a completed graduate admission application, official transcripts, and three letters of reference must be received by the Graduate College no later than February 1.